mpetrovich/dash/DOCS.md

 Gets a list of elements in `$iterable` for which `$predicate` returns truthy.
 Keys are preserved unless `$iterable` is an indexed array.

 An indexed array is one with sequential integer keys starting at zero.
+See Dash\isIndexedArray

 Parameter | Type | Description
 --- | --- | :---